For info on the thematic structure, see the introduction page.

 1.233 Achilles swears by the sceptre

-The description of the sceptre is a picture of exile: 'a man is like a tree' is an obvious metaphor.
-He is 'rooted' in a certain place and he may be founder of a large family with many 'branches'.
+The description of the sceptre is a picture of exile: "a man is like a tree" is an obvious metaphor.
+He is "rooted" in a certain place and he may be founder of a large family with many "branches".
 If he is exiled, this sceptre which has been cut from its stump, is a fitting picture.
-For the stump I also refer to the 'stump that has not rotted in the rain' (Il 23.326-) that is a sign for Antilochos to turn around.
+For the stump I also refer to the "stump that has not rotted in the rain" (Il 23.326-) that is a sign for Antilochos to turn around.
 Another reference may be the tree trunk that is the foundation of Odysseus' bed (Od 23.181-)

 1.247 Nestor's advice